nikhilkalhan92/Project-2/README.md

 ### PROGRAMS USED ###
 1. Font Awesome:
-Font Awesome was using for a few icons used in the footer aspect of the site pages.
+I downloaded the fonts for use in the footer section highlighting the social media websites.

 2. Google Fonts:
-Google Fonts was used for all the text content on the site pages.
+For us of all text content on the site pages.

 3. GitPod:
-GitPod was used to write up the code for my project and using the GitPod terminal to commit everything to GitHub.
+Used to  write up the code for my project and with the help of the GitPod terminal to commit everything to GitHub.

 4. GitHub:
-GitHub is being used to store all the code for this project after being pushed from GitPod.
+Stored all the code for this project after being pushed from GitPod.

 5. Balsamiq:
-Balsamiq was used in the initial design process to make wireframes.
+Utilized in the initial design process to create wireframes.

 6. Google Chrome Developer Tools:
-Firefox Developer Tools was used for trouble shooting and trying new visual changes without it affect the current code already created.
+Google Developer Tools was used for trouble shooting and trying new visual changes without it affect the current code already created.

 #### DEPLOYMENT ####